ukomiljon/TrafficLight/README.md

 2. East, West, North, South traffic lights microservices.
 They are consumer messages from the Traffic Light Central System to receive the state of signal and send about its signal to a client (user view).
 It is used SignalR to send about the state to clients.
 3. Console App as a receiver state of signal from East, West, North, South traffic lights microservices and displays results to clients.
 4. There are EventBus.Messages as a message type to understand microservices when send/receive a message (about state signal) and SignalRHub is similar RPC for  East, West, North, South traffic lights microservices to send message to the client using SignalR.
-5. There is QueueBuilderV1 in Traffic Light Central System microservice use-case/Rules to build sequences of signals based on https://www.youtube.com/watch?v=eZ33_lEjgxo.
+5. There is QueueBuilderV1 in Traffic Light Central System microservice use-case/Rules to build sequences of signals based on I and II.
 However, the sequences can be a varied version of builders based on required statements.

 ### Easy steps.